govindglacs23-stack/Frontend_Dev/README.md

 Responsive Web Design Principles

-CSS Filters, Media Queries, and making pages adapt to screen sizes
+CSS Filters, Media Queries, and making pages adapt to different screen sizes

-🧠 Task: Design a responsive card UI with title, image, and hover transition effect.
+🧠 Task: Design a responsive card UI with a title, image, and hover transition effect.

 🗓️ 5th November – Introduction to Bootstrap

 Topics Covered:

-Bootstrap Basics & Grids
+Bootstrap Basics & Grid System

-Using prebuilt components and responsive utilities for modern layouts
+Using pre-built components and responsive utilities for modern layouts

 🧠 Task: Create a responsive portfolio webpage using Bootstrap.